usnistgov/DielectricSpectroscopyTheory/README.md

 To cite this code, please cite our paper, listed above.

+This work is part of the project, "Measuring Intermolecular Interactions with Electro-Acoustic Spectroscopy" at NIST, https://www.nist.gov/programs-projects/measuring-intermolecular-interactions-electro-acoustic-spectroscopy

 Contact information:

   - Michael Woodcox, Materials Science and Engineering Division, Material Measurement Laboratory, National Institute of Standards and Technology, michael.woodcox@nist.gov